 can be performed with live piano, bass, and drums or with electronic playback of some or all of these players; and with three or four singer/musicians on the rising line

-for alto or tenor voice, or bass flute, or trombone plus pre-recorded setars
+for alto or tenor voice, or bass flute, or other winds or brass, plus pre-recorded setars